itmm/md-patcher/README.md

 ### Normalizing Paths

 To normalize a file path, I split it into its components first.
-Then I ignore `.` components and remove a component for each `..` that occurs:
+Then I ignore `.` components and remove a component for each `..` that occurs.
+This is the change in `md-patcher.cpp`:

 ```c++
 // ...